Top

 Hardware

 The Kindle 3 has a far smaller footprint than the Amazon Kindle 2, with much less space being wasted around the display.
-The keyboard is void of number keys, which are now part of the software keyboard, although the actual size of the keys seem to be identical to the last generation, just shuffled around a little.
+The keyboard is void of number keys, which are now part of the software keyboard, although the actual size of the keys seems to be identical to the last generation, just shuffled around a little.

 Some other minor changes have been made, which include the removal of the navigation rocker in favour of a sleek, d-pad style controller.
 This actually works better than the rocker and isn’t as susceptible to dirt, which is always a benefit; this was always a problem I found with the rocker on my Kindle 2, so I’m glad that it’s been addressed.